-St Bees is a fine grained and consistently textured stone.
-Its fine grain and tight bedding make it a highly sought after stone suitable for masonry, walling and for detailed carving.
+St Bees Sandstone is a fine grained and consistently textured stone.
+Its fine grain and tight bedding make it a highly sought-after stone suitable for masonry, walling and for detailed carving.
 It is generally red-plum in colour with a variation of darker beds running throughout the stone.

 St Bees quarry is situated on the west coast of Cumbria, where stone has been quarried and processed for hundreds of years.
 It is a prominent feature in both local buildings and is also an ideal match for the stone work originally used around the Liverpool and North Wales area.